openvinotoolkit/openvino/docs/notebooks/233-blip-visual-language-processing-with-output.rst

         if not TEXT_DECODER_WITH_PAST_ONNX.exists():
             with torch.no_grad():
                 torch.onnx.export(text_decoder, input_dict_with_past, TEXT_DECODER_WITH_PAST_ONNX, input_names=input_names_with_past, output_names=output_names + past_key_values_outs, dynamic_axes=dynamic_axes_with_past)
-        # convert ONNX model to IR using Model Optimizer Python API, use compress_to_fp16=True for compressing model weights to FP16 precision
+        # convert ONNX model to IR using model conversion Python API, use compress_to_fp16=True for compressing model weights to FP16 precision
         ov_text_decoder = mo.convert_model(TEXT_DECODER_WITH_PAST_ONNX, compress_to_fp16=True)
         # save model on disk for next usages
         serialize(ov_text_decoder, str(TEXT_DECODER_WITH_PAST_OV))